alecandido/phd/thesis/referees/giovanni-stagnitto.md

   benchmark for such a massive evolution (as far as I have understood, the benchmarks shown in the previous sections are all for the evolution of a single PDF).
-- [ ] pag.
+- [x] pag.
 62: “There are two categories of possible approaches”: it is not clear which are the first and the second categories.
+  > maybe it is not clear to me in which sense it is not clear; I tried to
+  > structure more the paragraph in which they are introduced, in case the issue
+  > were there; if instead the boundaries between the two are not clear, most
+  > likely it does involve the whole section, so a more thorough rewriting would
+  > be required, not just a quick-fix
-- [ ] pag.
+- [x] pag.
 62: “ It is not possible to reconstruct from the exact value of an observable from this information: many missing terms do not belong to the same class of known ones, since it is possible to group terms in such a way that Callan-Symanzik equations are respected for each group, but only the sum of all groups value is the value of the full series”.
 I don’t understand the meaning of this sentence.
-- [ ] pag.
+- [x] pag.
 70: “More precisely, only the kind of scales to be varied are two, but there is one renormalization scale associated to each process, so the amount of scales is essentially p + 1, where p is the amount of processes in the dataset.”.
 I am not sure I understand this sentence.
 What is the nature of